check-spelling/check-spelling-docs/Feature:-Suggest-patterns.md

 This might scale poorly (each line of each file cross each pattern).

-I'm experimenting with this in `prerelease` post the 0.0.20 release.
+I'm experimenting with this in the [v0.0.21](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.21) release.

 ## After a word is found to not be in the dictionary